Shirakumo/lichat-protocol/README.md

 1. If the channel is anonymous or wasn't created by a registered user, an `insufficient-permissions` update is sent back and the request is dropped.
 1. The server computes a set difference between the known emote names for the channel, and the names listed in the event's `names` slot.
 Emote names are case-insensitive.
 1. For each emote in the calculated set, the server sends back an `emote` update, where the `name` is set to the emote's name, the `channel` to the channel, and the `payload` is set to the base-64 encoded image representing the emote.
 The `content-type` must be set accordingly.
+1. The server sends back the original `emotes` update, having set the `names` field to the list of known emotes for this channel.

 If the server receives an `emote` update from a connection, it reacts as follows: